paragliding training center

 Sometimes, the throttle cable will stick completely.
 Rather than buy an entire new throttle cable assembly (about $165), pilots can replace the inner cable, an item readily available from any bike repair shop for about $5.
+You can take the entire throttle and cable to a bike shop and they can replace the entire cable.
 The inner cable is what wears out or sticks.
 A local shop can do the whole job which involves cleaning the inside of the sheath and replacing the inner cable.
 They can also replace the entire Bowden cable itself.
 Below I give the easy steps to get your throttle cable working smoothly.

 The inner cable will last 50 - 100 hours.